 Further, while Nasdaq rules do not impose a specific limit on the number of times a listed company may effect a reverse stock split to maintain or regain compliance with the Minimum Bid Price Requirement, Nasdaq has stated that a series of reverse stock splits may undermine investor confidence in securities listed on Nasdaq.
-Accordingly, Nasdaq may determine that it is not in the public interest to maintain the Company's listing, even if we regain compliance with the Minimum Bid Price Requirement.
+Accordingly, Nasdaq may determine that it is not in the public interest to maintain our listing, even if we regain compliance with the Minimum Bid Price Requirement.

 In addition, Nasdaq Listing Rule 5810(c)(3)(A)(iv) states that if a listed company that fails to meet the Minimum Bid Price Requirement after effecting one or more reverse stock splits over the prior two-year period with a cumulative ratio of 250 shares or more to one, then the company is not eligible for a Compliance Period.
-We effected a 1-for-20 reverse stock split of our Common Stock on May 23, 2023, and if the Company implements the 2024 Reverse Split approved by stockholders, we will have effected reverse stock splits with a cumulative ratio of 800 shares to one.
-Any subsequent reverse stock split would result in the Company exceeding the 1-for-250 ratio.
+Since we effected a 1-for-20 reverse stock split of our Common Stock on May 23, 2023 and a 1-for-40 reverse stock split of our Common Stock on January 16, 2024, we have effected reverse stock splits with a cumulative ratio of one share for every 800 shares previously owned.
+Any subsequent reverse stock split would result in us exceeding the 1-for-250 cumulative ratio.